Ilow-Space/gateway/README.md

 # gateway

 **Gateway** is a lightweight, high-performance linkset designed to bypass network whitelists with ease.
-By utilizing **happy routing** and **automated server selection**, it ensures your connection stays fluid, stable, and—most importantly—unrestricted.
+By utilizing **happ routing** and **automated server selection**, it ensures your connection stays fluid, stable, and—most importantly—unrestricted.

 ---